-Battle on the Mountain: A welcome departure from the norm
+Battle on the Mountain: a welcome departure from the norm

 Each year, his crew works to transform the Gunby riding area from a horse arena to a professionally-arranged bull riding operation where cowboys can safely show off their talents.
 They bring in portable bucking chutes and fencing and transport the bulls from Lowry’s farm about a half hour northwest of Berry.

-The show ground to a brief halt a few times when cowboys had bad falls, and Glass and Austin dodged would-be hookings from sharp horns as they ushered the still-bucking bulls from the arena.
-Ellis ducked inside the fence a few times to help the young men to their feet and escort them safely to an exit.

-Ethan Ray, of Trion placed second in the contest with a score of 83 points on “Blackberry Winter,” a bull he’s ridden several times before.
+Ethan Ray, of Trion, Georgia, placed second in the contest with a score of 83 points on “Blackberry Winter,” a bull he’s ridden several times before.

 “It went my way this time,” Ray said, laughing.